-- you and your partner are older; the risk is highest if you are over 35 and your partner (or the biological father) over 40; - you are very overweight.
+- you and your partner are older; the risk is highest if you are over 35 and your partner over 40; - you are very overweight.
 Being very underweight may also increase your risk.

 Each new pregnancy loss increases the risk of a further miscarriage.
 But even after three miscarriages, most couples will have a live baby next time.